FilmStar/Scantraq and Excel

 3. Import Manufacturer's Data

-Since Excel is so universal, manufacturers typically supply data in Excel format (*.xls).
-Examples include Schott and Ohara glass data.
-To make these workbooks easier to use we added an Export worksheet, a Select Glass dialog and supporting VBA macros.
+Manufacturers typically supply data in Excel format.
+To make the workbooks easier to use we added an Export sheet, a Select dialog and VBA.
+Downloads in XLSM format: Ohara, Schott, Hoya, CDGM

 4. Translate Designs